Margaret Besheer and Wayne Lee contributed to this report.

 China said it was deeply concerned about tensions in the region and called for restraint.
 "Nobody wants to see war in the Gulf," said Foreign Ministry spokesman Geng Shuang.
 "We hope all relevant parties remain calm and exercise restraint."

-The Gulf of Oman is next to the Strait of Hormuz, a vital shipping lane.
+The Gulf of Oman is next to the Strait of Hormuz — the strategic waterway that is a vital shipping lane.
 About 30% of the world's seaborne crude oil travels through the strait.

 Global oil prices jumped 4% to more than $62 a barrel after the attacks.

 Last month, the United States accused Iran of using mines to attack four oil tankers off the coast of the United Arab Emirates, an accusation Iran has denied.